 Production is approximately 232,000 barrels per day via 14 mature fields located onshore and offshore in the Congo Sedimentary Basin.
 During this session, stakeholders will discuss the contribution of mature fields and Farm-in opportunities

 The Republic of Congo has reduced the percentage of associated gas flared from 60% in 2008 to 16% in 2015.
 This trend has continued beyond 2015 enabling Congo to meet its commitments to reduce the emission of greenhouse gases under COP21 agreement.
 Congo is valorising its gas through projects such as: power plants, gas to industry, gas to petrochemicals, and gas exports.
 During this session, panellists will consider strategies and project pipelines that will allow the country to diversify from oil and develop a viable gas industry.

-Developing downstream activities such as i.e. petroleum refineries, petroleum product distribution, retail outlets and natural gas distribution companies can further increase revenue from the hydrocarbon sector for both private and public players.
-Industry players will discuss current downstream projects and opportunities.
+Developing downstream activities such as petroleum refineries, petroleum products distribution, outlets and other natural gas distribution companies, can increase hydrocarbon revenues for the benefit of private and public players.

-Any country that has oil and gas, faces concerns around social conflicts and environmental impact.
-What strategic steps has government implemented and how can the public and private sectors work together?
+Any country with oil and gas resources faces social conflicts and environmental impacts.
+What strategies have been put in place by the government and how can the public and private sectors work together?

 CHALLENGES IN ORGANISING AND REGULATING A DISTRIBUTION NETWORK IN THE DOWNSTREAM SECTOR